 - one free admission pass

 River Guide ($500)

-- eight adults and all related children through age 17
+- 8 adults & all children through age 17

 - two free admission passes